oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/examining-and-updating-the-build-spec.md

   ![](images/vault-create-secret-part-1.png)

   5. In the **Secret Template Type** be sure it's set to plain text.
-In the **Secret Contents** enter the name you determined for the OCIR in your region, for example in this case that's `lon.ocir.io` but of course it may be different for you if you are in a different region.
+In the **Secret Contents** enter the name you determined for the OCIR in your region, for example in this case that's `lhr.ocir.io` (I know previously I was using Frankfurt, but I had to change regions while writting the lab) but of course it may be different for you if you are in a different region.
 Click the **Create Secret** button

   ![](images/vault-create-secret-part-2.png)